Download the factsheet, Online Voting Threatens the Security of Elections (PDF), to learn more.

 Federal researchers agree that secure internet voting is not yet feasible.12 The Department of Defense suspended an Internet voting trial after concluding it could not ensure the legitimacy of votes cast over the Internet 13 and the Pentagon has stated it does not endorse the electronic return of voted ballots.14 Although the Department of Homeland Security has not published formal guidance on Internet voting, the Homeland Security cyber-division does not recommend the adoption of online voting for any level of government.14, 15

-Blockchain-based voting systems introduce additional security vulnerabilities and fail to address the fundamental security concerns scientists, election security experts, and government officials have expressed since the advent of internet voting.16, 17
+Blockchain-based voting systems introduce additional security vulnerabilities and fail to address the fundamental security concerns scientists, election security experts, and government officials have expressed since the advent of internet voting.16, 17 Internet and blockchain-based voting increase the risk of undetectable, national-scale election failures.16

-Earlier this year, MIT researchers reported a variety of potential vulnerabilities after examining a portion of Voatz code, an app that was piloted in several states in 2019.18 An in-depth technical study from a private security group contracted by Voatz confirmed the vulnerabilities reported by MIT researchers.
+In 2020, MIT researchers reported a variety of potential vulnerabilities after examining a portion of Voatz code, an app that was piloted in several states in 2019.18 An in-depth technical study from a private security group contracted by Voatz confirmed the vulnerabilities reported by MIT researchers.
 19

 Information captured from voters exposes them to serious risk of identity theft, and information from overseas military voters risks potentially providing adversaries with intelligence regarding military deployments, endangering the lives of service members and national security.
 16